philferriere/mscsweblm4r/README.md

 The MSCS Web LM API is a **[RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer)** API.
 HTTP requests over a network and the
 Internet can fail.
-Because of congestion, because the web site is down for maintenance, because of firewwall configuration issues, etc. There are many possible points of failure.
+Because of congestion, because the web site is down for maintenance, because of firewall configuration issues, etc. There are many possible points of failure.

 The API can also fail if you've **exhausted your call volume quota** or are **exceeding